Road Safety & Tyre Safety

 - The tyre responds in the same manner to under inflation as to overloading.

-Over inflation / under loading: Reduces cushioning power of tyre.
-Tyre is more susceptible to impact, penetrations and abrasion.
+Over-inflation / under loading: Reduces cushioning power of tyre.
+The tyre is more susceptible to impact, penetrations and abrasion.
 Reduced road-tyre contact.
 Negatively affects the handling characteristics of the vehicle.
 (Excessive centre wear.)

-Under inflation / Overloading: The biggest single cause of "burst" tyres.
-Under inflation cases excessive flexing of the tyre sidewall which leads to overheating and ultimately, casing break-up and tread separation.
+Underinflation / Overloading: The biggest single cause of "burst" tyres.
+Under-inflation causes excessive flexing of the tyre sidewall which leads to overheating and ultimately, casing break-up and treads separation.
 Reduced tyre-road contact leads to poor handling and faster wear.
 (Excessive shoulder wear.)

 The importance of the correct pressure cannot be over-emphasised.